 V740.
-Because NULL is defined as 0, the exception is of the 'int' type.
-Keyword 'nullptr' could be used for 'pointer' type exception.
+Exception is of the 'int' type because NULL is defined as 0.
+Keyword 'nullptr' can be used for 'pointer' type exception.

 The analyzer detected that an exception of type 'int' will be thrown while the programmer wanted it to be of type 'pointer'.

 Consider the following example: